 We are grateful that many local vets have adopted AVSAB standards for puppy socialization, and for recommending against referral to dominance based trainers.
 As people of science, we respect each other's professions.
 We enjoy providing a service to veterinary practices by helping pet owners create more dogs that enjoy their medical visits more, through conditioning and training that is designed to make them more at ease when they visit the clinic.

 OUR PUPPY TRAINING IS DESIGNED TO SOCIALIZE PUPPIES IN TIME TO DEVELOP GOOD SOCIAL SKILLS AND PREVENT AGGRESSION

 Our class for young puppies is designed to prevent the three most common causes for aggression: social deficits, body handling issues; and resource guarding.
 The best time to socialize puppies is early.
 Learn more about vaccinations and socialization.

-WE ARE FAMILY FRIENDLY
+WE ARE FAMILY FRIENDLY and ALL BREED FRIENDLY

 From long experience, we find that children over the age of 7 do best at class.
 If your children are younger, you may want to bring another adult to supervise, as we do not interrupt class once it starts.
 All adult family members are welcome, too, and we have an occasional dog that brings his/her dog walker, which is fine with us!